rosflight/rosflight_docs/docs/user-guide/hardware-setup.md

 ### Using Secondary Serial Links

 In the case of an F4 flight controller, which has a USB peripheral, the highest bandwidth connection will be the USB connector.
-However, UART3 can also be used to communicate with the companion computer if you desire a more secure connection (micro USB connectors have been known to disconnect in high vibrations), or if you would like to use a telemetry radio for remote control.
+However, UART3 can also be used to communicate with the companion computer if you desire a more secure connection (micro USB connectors have been known to disconnect in high vibrations).

 If a USB connection is detected on the USB peripheral, ROSflight will direct all communication through this port.
 However, if the `PARAM_SERIAL_DEVICE` parameter is set to `3` and the `PARAM_BAUD_RATE` parameter is set properly, then UART3 will be enabled when the USB connection is absent.

-We have had the most sucess with the SiK radios (AKA 3DR telemetry radios).
-These require a 5V supply and ground and connect directly to the UART3 pins.
-We like the SiK radios because they can be easily configured using the `AT-commands`, which are used by [MissionPlanner](http://ardupilot.org/planner/) (Windows only), [sikset.py](https://community.emlid.com/t/sikset-py-a-python-script-to-easily-control-your-rfd900-3dr-radio-from-the-command-line/3654) or with the [AT-commands](http://files.rfdesign.com.au/Files/documents/Software%20manual.pdf) directly on the command line.
-There are a number of configuration options available which should be used to optimize the radios for their intended usage.

-This is just an example; any UART-based communication interface should be supported through this interface.